 Find Cheap Auto Insurance Quotes in Your Area

 Fortunately, most car insurance policies cover vandalism under comprehensive coverage.
-However, it might be better not to make a claim if your car isn't worth much or you've recently made another insurance claim.
+However, it might be better not to make a claim if your car isn't worth much or if you've recently made another insurance claim.

 If you file an insurance claim to repair your car after it's been keyed, your insurance rates may increase.
 The extent of this increase will likely depend on your driving record and claim history.